 - Backup: Always back up your data before making any significant changes.

 Now, let’s explore the benefits of Shopify and how they played a role in your decision to put your store under maintenance.

 Shopify, as a platform, offers a range of features and advantages that make it a preferred choice for e-commerce entrepreneurs.
 These benefits include a user-friendly interface, customizable themes, and a variety of payment options.
 Understanding these benefits is essential, as they highlight why it’s crucial to maintain your Shopify store effectively.

 How to Put Your Shopify Store Under Maintenance (Complete Steps)

 Now, let’s get into the nitty-gritty of how to put your Shopify store under construction.
 We’ll explore three methods to achieve this:

 Method 1: Set Password Protection

-One way to restrict access to your Shopify store is by setting up password protection.
+One way to pause Shopify store is to restrict access by setting up password protection.
 This method is straightforward: